 Under our securities lending program in Canada, the borrower is required to provide collateral consisting of government securities on a daily basis in amounts equal to or exceeding 105% of the fair value of the applicable securities loaned.
 Securities received from counterparties as collateral are not recorded on our consolidated balance sheet given that the risk and rewards of ownership is not transferred from the counterparties to us in the course of such transactions.
 Additionally, there was no cash collateral because it is not permitted as an acceptable form of collateral under the program.
-In Canada, the lending institution must be included on the approved Securities Lending Borrowers List with the Canadian regulator and the intermediary must be rated at least "AA-" by S&P. As of December 31, 2017 and 2016, the fair value of securities loaned under our securities lending program in Canada was \$382 million and \$350 million, respectively.
+In Canada, the lending institution must be included on the approved Securities Lending Borrowers List with the Canadian regulator and the intermediary must be rated at least "AA-" by S&P. As of December 31, 2018 and 2017, the fair value of securities loaned under our securities lending program in Canada was \$512 million, respectively.

-Risks associated with repurchase agreements and securities lending programs
+Risks associated with securities lending programs

-Our repurchase agreement and securities lending programs expose us to liquidity risk if we did not have enough cash or collateral readily available to return to the counterparty when required to do so under the agreements.
+Our securities lending programs expose us to liquidity risk if we did not have enough cash or collateral readily available to return to the counterparty when required to do so under the agreements.
 We manage this risk by regularly monitoring our available sources of cash and collateral to ensure we can meet short-term liquidity demands under normal and stressed scenarios.